-If you swap from camera mode to video mode, you’ll notice that the objects are actually getting closer.
-That is because video recording is done in wide screen mode.
-To display in wide screen while recording – double tab the screen.
+If you swap from camera mode to video mode, you’ll notice that the objects are getting closer.
+That is because video recording is done in widescreen mode.

 7. Search Web, Wikipedia on the fly

 By swiping right on the home screen, you’ll activate Spotlight.
-Type in something and scroll all the way to the bottom and you’ll noticed two additional search options have been added, respectively the "Search web" and "Search wikipedia".
-Both search uses Safari browser.
+Type in something and scroll to the bottom, and you’ll notice two additional search options have been added, respectively the "Search web" and "Search Wikipedia."
+Both searches use the Safari browser.

 8. Mirror, Self-Shot

 iPhone 4 comes with an additional front camera.
 By clicking on the camera icon on the top right, the front camera is activated instead of the back.
 We thought this could be useful for those who want to use their iPhone as a mirror, or perhaps, it makes taking self-shots easier too!

 9. The iPhone 4 reception problem